Mariellapanag/MEMD_Analysis_iEEG/README.md

     print ( "Processed {} files in {:.2f} seconds.".format ( processed, end_time - start_time ) )

 ```
-Using the above code chunk the user can generate results for all patients using parallel programming.

-For running the chosen python scripts for **one patient**, for example **patient ID06**, user needs
- to add the following line of code:
+For generating results for **one patient**, such as **patient ID06**, the user should add the following line of code:

 ```python
 files = files[5:6]
 ```
-The final code chunk would look like this:
+The above code chunk will look like this:

 ```python
 def parallel_process ():